Logotype design in 2023/24

-In this article, I’ll show you how to go from inspiration to logo ideas to designing a typography logo made from fonts—either using your own fonts or with our easy-to-use online logo maker that we built specifically for creating modern, minimal logos.
+This article will show you how to go from design inspiration to logo ideas to creating a typography logo—or logotype—made from fonts—either using your own fonts or with our easy-to-use online logo maker that we built specifically for creating minimal logos.

 In a nutshell, a logo is a generic term that describes a company’s mark.
 A logo is part of a brand identity system that helps customers identify and differentiate one business from another.
-Other elements of a brand identity system are the name of the company, a tagline, a color palette, the logo font or logo type, and the image style that you’ll see on a website or on marketing assets—for example, a specific type of illustration and/or a photography style, such as “showing happy customers receiving the product.”
+Other elements of a brand identity system are the name of the company, a tagline, a color palette, the logo font or typography, and the image style that you’ll see on a website or on marketing assets—for example, a specific type of illustration and/or a photography style, for example, “showing happy customers receiving the product.”

 Traditionally speaking, when talking about a logo, most people think of a logo as a mark with a symbol (the little picture that’s sometimes called “icon”) rather than a logo made from typography.
 So a logo can but doesn’t have to consist of a logo symbol and the company name spelled out as text (wordmark or logotype).
 When both are together, we say it’s a combined logo, or simply a “logo.”